StartBootstrap/startbootstrap-bare/README.md

 ### Basic Usage

-After downloading, simply edit the HTML and CSS files included with the template in your favorite text editor to make changes.
+After downloading, simply edit the HTML and CSS files included with `dist` directory.
 These are the only files you need to worry about, you can ignore everything else!
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.

 ### Advanced Usage

-After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
-You can view the `gulpfile.js` to see which tasks are included with the dev environment.
+Clone the source files of the theme and navigate into the theme's root directory.
+Run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+You can view the `package.json` file to see which scripts are included.

+#### npm Scripts

+* `npm run build` builds the project - this builds assets, HTML, JS, and CSS into `dist`
+* `npm run build:assets` copies the files in the `src/assets/` directory into `dist`
+* `npm run build:pug` compiles the Pug located in the `src/pug/` directory into `dist`
+* `npm run build:scripts` brings the `src/js/scripts.js` file into `dist`
+* `npm run build:scss` compiles the SCSS files located in the `src/scss/` directory into `dist`
+* `npm run clean` deletes the `dist` directory to prepare for rebuilding the project
+* `npm run start:debug` runs the project in debug mode
+* `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

-You must have npm and Gulp installed globally on your machine in order to use these features.
+You must have npm installed in order to use this build environment.

 ## Bugs and Issues